-Galerie Flak is located 8 Rue des Beaux-Arts, Paris, 6th arrondissement, near St Germain des Prés, France.
+Galerie Flak is located 8 rue des Beaux-Arts, Paris, France.
 It was founded in 1990 by Edith and Roland Flak.
-The gallery specializes in Ancient Tribal Arts from Africa, Oceania & North America.
-Julien Flak joined the team in 2001.
-He is a certified expert in ancient arts of North America and Oceania, a member of CECOA (the European Chamber of Expert-Advisors in Fine Art) and SNA (Syndicat National des Antiquaires)..
+The gallery specializes in ancient arts from Africa, Oceania & North America.